History of the Nike Logo Design Evolution – The Famous Swoosh

 Nike Swoosh, the iconic brand was the brainchild of a broke student of graphic design who created this fantastic piece for a few extra dollars that would pay for her oil painting classes.

 It took the Nike logo creator 17.5 hours of brainstorming and drawing samples to come up with the final logo design.

 An amazingly few hours of creativity at the dirt-cheap price of a mere $35!

 A trailblazer of sorts makes this story both interesting and unique.

 A decade later, the company recognised her seminal contribution to the success of the now world-famous brand of sports apparel and awarded her a ring, fashioned like a swoosh, with an embedded diamond and an envelope containing 500 shares of Nike stock.

 Making of the Nike Swoosh Logo – The Iconic Design

-Phil Knight, the co-founder of Nike, earlier worked as an Assistant Professor of Accounting in the Portland State University where Carolyn was a student of graphic design.
+Phil Knight, the co-founder of Nike, earlier worked as an Assistant Professor of Accounting at the Portland State University where Carolyn was a student of graphic design.

 He also had a side job running Blue Ribbon Sports, which was then the West Coast distributor for Tiger shoes, a Japanese brand made by Onitsuka Co.
 Ltd.